1987–88 Portland Trail Blazers season

 The 1987–88 Portland Trail Blazers season was the 18th season for the Portland Trail Blazers in the National Basketball Association.

+Season summary

+Off-season

 During the first month of the regular season in November, the Trail Blazers signed free agent, former Trail Blazers and All-Star forward Maurice Lucas, and later on in December signed Richard Anderson, who was previously released by the Houston Rockets.
-The team began their season without Sam Bowie, who was out due to a preseason right leg injury, and would miss the entire season.
+After only playing just five games the previous season, Sam Bowie suffered a preseason right leg injury, and would miss the entire season.